We are currently firming up our programme for 2023 and as usual we have some good things lined up during the year.

 During 2022 maintaining music teaching through COVID outbreaks was especially challenging for schools and therefore hard for our young musicians and their teachers to keep a flow of activities going.
 Nevertheless we were thrilled to be able to run a pretty full programme.
 Congratulations to all those students who managed to participate and perform in our events.
 We hope 2023 will be easier for everyone and we look forward to some exciting music-making.

-Your help for promising young musicians We support many talented young musicians, especially those who need help with fees for lessons, instruments repair, and competitions.
+We really rely on your help to support many talented young school-age musicians.
+We assist with fees for lessons and workshops, instrument loan and repair, and preparation for competitions through coaching and performance.
 We love seeing our MF ‘graduates’ go on to study at university; or they pop up in Orchestra Wellington or even NZSO.
-We are literally helping grow our future professional musicians.
-The more you donate, the more assistance we can give.
+Help us to grow our future rofessional musicians through your donations.
 In a good year, we can reach several hundred young high school musicians across the region.

-Our membership fee this year is $25 per person (a small increase from $20 which it has been since we started).
+Our annual membership fee is $25 per person.
 If you make a donation over and above your membership fee, you can claim a third back from IRD, as we are a registered charitable organisation (Charities Registration number: CC48539).

 Please pay your subscription or donation direct into our bank account by internet transfer and provide your name in the reference box or make a deposit at Kiwibank.
-Note that Kiwibank are no longer accepting cheques.
-Don’t forget to provide Annette Lendrum, our Treasurer, with your details by email if we do not already have them: ALMusicFutures@gmail.com.
-Our account name is Music Futures Inc. Our account number is: 38 9012 0747102 00.
+Please provide Annette Lendrum, our Treasurer, with your details by email if we do not already have them: ALMusicFutures@gmail.com